-We can further examine the relationship between these underlying factors and 1868 income inequality by utilizing the information on inequality within occupation groups.
+The analysis above has only considered income inequality among all individuals in a given municipalities.
+We can further examine the relationship between the underlying factors and 1868 income inequality by utilizing the information on inequality within occupation groups.
 To do this, we calculate the within-group Gini coefficient of each occupation group in each municipality.
 We then replace the municipality Gini coefficient in the correlations with this within-occupation Gini, and re-examine the correlation coefficients.